LakesideMiners/storychecker/README.md

+## THESE NEED TO BE UPDATED!
+THE FOLLOWING WILL NOT WORK!
+FOR NOW JUST USE THE FILES IN THE BUILD ARTFCATS!

 This is a program used to assist in formating the "How Could Anyone Love a Fox Like Me?" fanfic.
 Feel free to adapt this for your own use, but be warned that this tool has no support offered.